opensearch-project/documentation-website/_monitoring-your-cluster/pa/index.md

 ## Root cause analysis

-The [root cause analysis]({{site.url}}{{site.baseurl}}/monitoring-plugins/pa/rca/index/) (RCA) framework uses the information from Performance Analyzer to inform administrators of the root cause of performance and availability issues that their clusters might be experiencing.
+The [root cause analysis]({{site.url}}{{site.baseurl}}/monitoring-plugins/pa/rca/index/) (RCA) framework uses the information from Performance Analyzer to inform administrators of the root cause of performance and availability issues experienced by their clusters.

 ### Enable the RCA framework